maryrobinrose/portfolio-website/README.md

 ## Description

-_This is a simple website to display my personal portfolio of work at Epicodus_
+_This is a simple website to display my personal portfolio of work at Epicodus.
+It can be viewed online here: https://maryrobinrose.github.io/portfolio-website/_

 ## Setup And Installation